 At LloydsPharmacy, we’re here to keep you and your loved ones as healthy as possible, with expert advice on how to protect yourself from seasonal illnesses and ailments, including flu.
 Even at our fittest and healthiest, we can still catch the flu.
 For those over 65, people with a medical condition or pregnant women, catching flu can be more serious and that’s why they are offered a FREE NHS funded flu vaccine.

 Although you don’t need to book an appointment, we advise that you ring ahead at your local LloydsPharmacy to check availability.
-Our Pharmacists in store will be happy to help find a day and time to suit you.
-Or if you'd prefer you can complete your flu vaccination prescription order online ahead of your visit with our Online Doctor service.
+Our pharmacists in store will be happy to help find a day and time to suit you.
+Or if you'd prefer you can complete your flu vaccination consultation online ahead of your visit with our Online Doctor service.

 Am I eligible for a free flu jab?

 If you are affected by any of the following then you’re likely to be eligible for a free flu vaccination funded by the NHS (England and Wales only), which we can provide in selected pharmacies.
 You don’t need a GP's referral or GP's permission to have a free flu jab in pharmacy.
 Please speak to your pharmacist for details about your eligibility.

 You're eligible for a FREE NHS flu vaccine if:

 - You have asthma or a lung condition